 We present in this section the simulation result for RSRP measurement when the transmitted signal is the R14 signal.
 For the purpose of replying RAN1 LS, the considered channel is the SCM channel.
 Nevertheless, we expect similar result for all types of 3GPP fading model.

 In figure 1 is the measurement distribution when the SNR is very high, i.e. 20dBc.
 The error spread is small, as expected, but there is also a negative bias.
-The reason for this bias is due to the combination effect of imperfect CFO estimation and the fact that the physical taps may not be placed at the sampled tap.
+The reason for this bias is due to the combined effect of imperfect CFO estimation and the fact that the physical taps may not be placed at the sampled tap.
 This causes leakage out of the denoise window.
 By making the window bigger, one can reduce this bias or even eliminate it by not doing any windowing at all.
 However, the side effect of doing so is that the measurement at lower SNR will suffer.

 The window size is hence calibrated such that the baseband measurement error allowance of +/- 2.5dB is met.
 The results in figure 2 reflect this fact.

-The key observation in this section is that both implementation considered in this paper is a valid implementation in the sense that the measurement error is met.
+The key observation in this section is that both implementations considered in this paper are valid in the sense that the measurement error is met.
 Indeed, the COM based windowing algorithm provide slightly better measurement result.
 The key reason is that the COM works better with channel with large delay spread (so the COM is place at the centre position of the taps), while the strongest tap windowing can place the window centre at a more skewed position.
-We do not see large difference here in RSRP measurement because even while the window is a bit off, the missing taps are usually the weak ones, their contribution in terms of energy is not that much.
-The difference between the two implementations can only be seen clearly for the case of high modulation order (where channel estimation quality is high) and wide bandwidth signal (where there are more tap resolution).
-So, the centre of mass windowing can be seen as an optimization over the strongest tap windowing algorithm in the sense that the all the processing of the first tap algorithm is carried out and the centre of mass is calculated in order to capture all the taps in the window without having to use a too big window.
+So, the centre of mass windowing can be seen as an optimization over the strongest tap windowing algorithm in the sense that the all the processing of the strongest tap algorithm is carried out and the centre of mass is calculated in order to capture all the taps in the window without having to use a too big window.
+We do not see large difference here in RSRP measurement because even while the window is a bit off, the missing taps are usually the weak ones and their contribution in terms of energy is not that much.

-Observation 1: Both COM based windowing and first tap windowing are valid R14 RSRP measurement implementation
+Observation 1: Both COM based windowing and strongest tap windowing are valid R14 RSRP measurement implementation.

 Observation 2: COM based windowing provide better RSRP measurement result when the transmitted signal is a R14 signal.
 This is expected since COM based windowing is the optimized version of the strongest tap windowing.